Hornets vs. Knicks Player Props Betting Odds

 |3PM

-- Ball, at two three-pointers made per game, averages 1.5 less than his over/under on Sunday.
+- Ball has connected on two three-pointers per game, which is less than his over/under in Saturday's game (3.5).

 Get Ball gear at Fanatics!